Past Cases Review 2

 Commissioned by the Church of England, the Diocese of Chelmsford is now undertaking a number of steps to implement PCR2.
 These are the same steps that are being undertaken in every diocese across the country.

-In September 2019, the then Bishop of Chelmsford, Rt Revd Stephen Cottrell wrote to every parish asking incumbents, with the support of parish safeguarding representatives, to check that all known cases within their parish, both historic and current had been notified to the Diocesan Safeguarding Officer.
+In September 2019, the then Bishop of Chelmsford, the Rt Revd Stephen Cottrell wrote to every parish asking incumbents, with the support of parish safeguarding representatives, to check that all known cases within their parish, both historic and current had been notified to the Diocesan Safeguarding Officer.
 Where a case had not been reported they were asked to do so immediately.
 All parishes were required to respond to this request and the vast majority of parishes have now done so, for which we thank you.

 - safeguarding file, past and present